 Custom fields for Gemini

-In SQL mode, custom field values come from dbo.IssueCustomFields.
+Gemini custom fields are accessed by name.
+Map them to Ekso process fields:dbo.IssueCustomFields.
 In API mode, they come from the issue payload.
 Both modes route to the same Ekso Field[] slot.

 See Field mapping.